Kempes Tekiela

-Kempes Waldemar Tekiela (born 15 October 1997) is a German professional footballer who plays as a forward for USL League One club One Knoxville.
+Kempes Waldemar Tekiela (born 15 October 1997) is a German professional footballer who plays as a forward for Union Omaha in USL League One.

 Early life

 Tekiela is a native of Iserlohn, Germany.
 He is of Polish descent.

 Career

 In 2019, Tekiela signed for Luxembourgian side Progrès Niederkorn, where he was described as "perhaps slowly establishing himself as the most formidable goalscorer that Niederkorn has had in a long time".

 Tekiela joined American USL League One club One Knoxville on 17 January 2024.

+In 2026, Tekiela signed for Union Omaha in USL League One.

 Style of play

 Tekiela mainly operates as a striker and is left-footed.

 Personal life

 Tekiela has a sister.
 He has dated Germany's Next Topmodel contestant Elisa Schattenberg.